Ronald Weitzer: Police-minority relations

 Weitzer has done research on police-minority relations in Israel, Northern Ireland, South Africa, and the United States, including studies of racial profiling and police misconduct and racially biased policing.
 His research has used multiple research methods including quantitative surveys of the public, in-depth interviews, archival research, and systematic observations of police-citizen interactions at "community policing" meetings.
 He conducted in-depth interviews and observations of police-citizen interactions in a major study of three neighborhoods in Washington, DC—funded by the National Science Foundation.
 Each neighborhood was either racially or economically distinct—a black middle-class community, white middle-class community, and an impoverished black community.
 Major differences were found between the three neighborhoods in their perceptions of the DC police and the kinds of interactions and experiences neighborhood residents had with police officers.
 Prior to this study, Weitzer conducted major research on police-community relations in Northern Ireland, comparing four types of Catholic and Protestant neighborhoods and the impact of policing on each.
 The study resulted in his 1995 book, Policing Under Fire: Ethnic Conflict and Police-Community Relations in Northern Ireland.
-Recently, Weitzer has analyzed survey data on Arabs and Jews opinions of the Israel Police.
-In 2006, he published a book on Americans' views and personal experiences with the police, entitled Race and Policing in America: Conflict and Reform.
+Weitzer has also analyzed survey data on Arabs and Jews opinions of the Israel Police.
+In 2006, he co-authored a book on Americans' views and personal experiences with the police, entitled Race and Policing in America: Conflict and Reform.
 This research project was followed by several studies of African Americans and the police in St Louis and East St Louis, published in Urban Affairs Review, Sociological Quarterly, and Journal of Contemporary Ethnography.